spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/catalog/products/product-options/managing-product-options.md

 3. Select **Save**.
  This refershes the page with the success message displayed.

-### Reference information: Editing general settings a product option
+### Reference information: Editing general settings of a product option

 The following table describes the attributes you enter and select while editing product options.